ThomasFabula/piezoelectric_simulation/README.md

 ## Multiphysics FEM-simulation
 - with ANSYS(R) FEM-program for UNIX and PC workstations
 - MEMS-sensors based on silicon with piezoelectric thin-film layers
-- and etched quartz crystals.
+- and etched quartz crystals (DETF).

 ## FEM - Finite Element Method